TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/adc_ppb_epwm_trip.md

 # External Connections
 - ADC0_AIN2 pin should be connected to DAC output pin.
 - EPWM0A, EPWM0B, EPWM1A, EPWM1B, EPWM2A, EPWM2B can be connected to an oscilloscope to validate tripping.
+- In case of AM261x-LP, these are EPWM 2A/B, 3A/B, 4A/B respectively

 ## AM263PX-CC E2 or AM263X-CC E2 or AM263X-CC E1